ECCC-ASTD-MRD/cmake_rpn/README.md

 It also defines a set of compilers presets optimized for ECCC's many platforms and compilers

 # Usage
-This package can be included as a submodule or used through the CMAKE_MODULE_PATH environment variable
+This package can be included as a submodule or used through the CMAKE_MODULE_PATH environment variable.
+When loading the [code-tools](https://gitlab.science.gc.ca/RPN-SI/code-tools/) SSM package, the CMake modules in this package can be accessed using the `EC_CMAKE_MODULE_PATH` environment variable.

 ## functions